trian-gles/altar_2021/README.md

 ![Image](resources/discard.jpg)

 Text appearing only in multiplayer mode annoucing whose turn is up.
-The suggested turn order is not enforced, and if players
+The suggested turn order is not enforced, and if players feel they have better ideas

 ![Image](resources/debug_txt.jpg)

+The piece ends when the draw pile is empty, and all cards have been removed from the boards.
+Not all cards need to be played, and players can leave cards in their hands at the end of the piece.

-## Coming soon:
+## Future updates:
 - More cards
 - More mysteries

 ## !!SPOILERS!!
+## !!SPOILERS!!
+## !!SPOILERS!!
+## !!SPOILERS!!
 - Not all zones have to be active simultaneously.
-Sometimes the engine will make noise with completely empty zones!
+- Sometimes the engine will make noise with completely empty zones!
 - Colored cards affect all zones
 - Some cards will only have their effects the moment they are dropped in a new zone.
 Others will continue to effect whatever zone they are dropped in.
-- Repeatedly reapplying(right click) certain cards can have crazy results
+- Repeatedly reapplying(right clicking) certain cards can have crazy results